KoppesEA/INS-1_PWS_RNA-Seq/README.md

 ## Part IV: smallRNA-Seq differential expression using Bowtie2 alignment, HTseq and DEseq2
+A `Bowtie2` genome index was generated based on the Rnor6.0 Ensembl V99 toplevel DNA sequence using bash script `INS1smallRNA_Bowtie2_Build`.

+Single end reads including Qiagen miRNA UMI and Illumina sequencing adapters were pre processed to extract UMI tags with `umi-tools` bash script  `INS1smallRNA_UMIextract.sh` followed by `cutadapt` to remove illumina sequencing adapters, filter quality and to size >18nt with script `INS1smallRNA_UMI_cutAdaptm18.sh`.

+Processed reads were then aligned using `Bowtie2` implemented with the script `INS1smallRNA_Bowtie2_Algin_UMIcutAdaptm18.sh` with the output .sam files were sorted by position and converted to .bam and then indexed using using the `samtools sort` function and then the samtools `index function as implemented in `INS1smallRNA_SamtoBam.sh` and `INS1smallRNA_Samtoolsindex.sh`.

+Aligned reads were then deduplicated using `UMI-tools` from the aligned reads with the script `INS1smallRNA_UMIm18dedup.sh`.
+Deduplicated reads were then used as the input for gene-level counts using HTSeq using the Ensembl v99 (non custom) GTF annotation file as implemented with the script `INS1smallRNA_HTSeq_UnionAllExon.sh` using the `--mode union` and `--nonunique all` ; notably as for the total-RNAseq the macrosatellite snoRNA-115 and snoRNA-116 expression was much lower when tested using `--nonunique none` than with `nonunique all` options as many of the multimapped expressed copies were discarded.
+Last, differential smallRNA expression was anlayzed in DESeq2 with the following R script `INS1smallRNA_UMIm18_v99_exUnionNone_rscript.R` with a padj cutoff of P>0.10.

 ## Part V References and links to software used herein